Spectrum of p-adic linear differential equations II: Variation of the spectrum: Preliminaries

-Let us explain now in which sense we will associate a spectrum in the sense of Berkovich for a differential equation over a quasi-smooth analytic curve.
-Recall that given $(\Omega,d)$ with $\Omega\in E(F)$ and $d:\Omega\to \Omega$ be a bounded $F$-linear derivation, the spectrum of a differential module $(M,\nabla)$ over $(\Omega,d)$ is the spectrum of $\nabla$ as a bounded $F$-linear operator.
-This means that the spectrum depends highly in the choice $d$.
-In our paper \cite{Azz22}, assuming that $F$ is algebraically closed, we find out that there exists a family of derivations for which we were able to determine the spectrum of any differential module $(M,\nabla)$.
+Let us explain now in which sense we associate a spectrum in the sense of Berkovich to a differential equation over a quasi-smooth analytic curve.
+Recall that given $(\Omega,d)$ with $\Omega\in E(F)$ and $d:\Omega\to \Omega$ be a nonzero bounded $F$-linear derivation, the spectrum of a differential module $(M,\nabla)$ over $(\Omega,d)$ is the spectrum of $\nabla$ as a bounded $F$-linear operator.
+This means that the spectrum depends highly on the choice of $d$.
+In our paper \cite{Azz24}, assuming that $F$ is algebraically closed, we find out that there exists a family of derivations for which we were able to determine the spectrum of any differential module $(M,\nabla)$.
 Moreover, in that case the spectrum provides the data of spectral radii of convergence and the formal exponent of the equation.
-We will recall this result after providing some additional notations.
+We recall this result after providing some additional notations.